 The mission of ISEA to develop stewards of the Great Lakes through education programs is so powerful, that Mark wants to bring his energy to reinforce and strengthen that experience for every student who steps foot on the Inland Seas’ schooners.
 Mark has been a reliable volunteer, lending staff support on everything from policy issues to serving on the Thomas Kelley Biological Station renovation committee to caring for the facility grounds.

-Mark holds a Master’s Degree in Industrial Psychology from Western Michigan University, is a certified SCORE mentor, and is blessed with two wonderful children plus two grandchildren—all who spend the summers on West Bay.
+Mark holds a Master’s Degree in Industrial Psychology from Western Michigan University, is a certified SCORE mentor, and is blessed with two wonderful children plus four grandchildren—all who spend the summers on West Bay.

 Jerry Ring learned about ISEA when he worked with Tom Kelly to help build the schooner Inland Seas.
 At the time, Jerry was Director of Global Contributions and Community programs for The Dow Chemical Company in Midland, MI.
 Jerry is delighted to have the opportunity to rejoin the ISEA Board of Directors after having served on the Board in the mid-nineties.
 Jerry holds BS and MS degrees from Boston University, an MBA from Central Michigan University, and a doctorate of Management in Organizational Leadership from the University of Phoenix.
 Jerry and his family boated from Harbor West Marina on West Bay for many years.
 He now calls Traverse City his home and looks forward to being part of the future of ISEA once again.